Listen to this episode

 6:37Nono Martínez Alonso: "That's pretty cool," Patrick said.
 One of the most interesting parts of the project was when a user tries to misuse the machine.
 So you might use a model that is trained to render flowers to draw a house or to draw something else.

-6:53Patrick Winsston: Sometimes you get a new idea because you misunderstood somebody else's idea.
+6:53Patrick Winston: Sometimes you get a new idea because you misunderstood somebody else's idea.

 6:57 You know, I sometimes tell a story about trying to explain an idea to Marvin Minsky.
 Half way through your explanation he guesses the idea and has a better idea.